 Plant taxonomy classifies this dwarf as Iris reticulata; it is a spring bulb plant.
 One of the common names is "reticulated iris"; another is "netted iris."
 Harmony is a hybrid cultivar of this species and I. histrioides, and the information here pertains only to this cultivar unless otherwise stated.

 What the Plant Looks Like

-I do not find reticulated iris to have the aroma that some of the bearded types do; the latter can be truly one of the most fragrant plants.
+Reticulated iris does not have the aroma that some of the bearded types do; the latter can be truly one of the most fragrant plants.

-Indigenous to southwestern Asia, this dwarf can be grown in planting zones 5-9.
+Indigenous to southwestern Asia, this dwarf can be grown in planting zones 5 to 9.
 Plant these flowers in full sun to partial shade.
-They will grow best in well-drained ground.
+They will grow best in the well-drained ground.
 Supply a bulb fertilizer when planting.

-To rejuvenate a patch of reticulated iris that has evidently petered out over the years, divide and replant the offsets after the plant finishes blooming (some do so immediately, in spring; others wait till fall).
+To rejuvenate a patch of the reticulated iris that has petered out over the years, divide and replant the offsets after the plant finishes blooming.
+Some do so immediately, in spring; others wait till fall.

 By summer, the leaves will die back as the plant becomes dormant.
-Allow this die-back to occur naturally, rather than "helping it out" by removing leaves prematurely: the plant is taking in and storing nutrients as long as the foliage is green.
-It is also important that the bulbs be resting in dry soil during their period of summer dormancy.
+Allow this die-back to occur naturally, rather than "helping it out" by removing leaves prematurely: The plant is taking in and storing nutrients as long as the foliage is green.
+It is also important that the bulbs be resting in dry soil during their summer dormancy.

 Meaning of the Name